songziyuanszy/PV_predict/README.md

 # PV_predict
 """
-Donate my code for free!!!
-The author's name is '''Ziyuan Song'''

 What is the code:
 1. The code aims to generates tomorrow's PV probability prediction based on today's 288-point PV output curve.
 2. A very easy model, may not be pretty well.
 But with all the functions.